Wisser/Jailer/README.md

 Jailer is a tool for database subsetting and relational data browsing.

- - The Subsetter exports consistent, referentially intact row-sets from relational databases, generates topologically sorted SQL-DML, DbUnit datasets and hierarchically structured XML.
+ - The Subsetter exports consistent, referentially intact row-sets from relational databases, generates topologically sorted SQL-DML, DbUnit datasets and XML.
  - The Data Browser allows bidirectional navigation through the database by following foreign-key-based or user-defined relationships.